Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 2: The Helper

-What broke you: Emotional neglect disguised as independence.
+What created it: Emotional neglect disguised as independence.
 Narcissistic parents who needed a therapist, not a child.
-Being mommy’s helper while your needs disappeared.
+Being mommy’s helper while your own needs disappeared.

-Your trauma response: Fawn until you’re invisible, then fight for scraps of connection.
+Your survival pattern: Fawn until you’re invisible, then fight for scraps of connection.
 You people-please compulsively while your heart literally hurts from giving itself away.

 How it shows up now: